RemiHin/filament-prefab/README.md

 1. visit `/blog` for a blog overview
 2. visit `/blog/{blog:slug}` for the show page of a blog

+### Settings
+1. For settings we use the [spatie plugin](https://filamentphp.com/plugins/filament-spatie-settings).
+2. Optional: add the filament page to the correct navigation group `protected static ?string $navigationGroup = 'settings';`
+3. Add the settings to view composer in `AppServiceProvider` to access variables in blade

 ### Biggest Todos:
 - [x] Update naar Laravel 11
 - [ ] slugs